MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 ![5577E711-A665-4CC6-842F-0398D135C962_1_201_a](https://github.com/MaggieJian/Final-AI-Coursework/assets/160494175/1c5660ad-f78e-41ba-97d7-e552c2e03e98)
+Image: Mask of the location of interest showing urban roads (white) against urban nature (black).

 The purpose of this project is to explore the effectiveness of IRIS (Intelligently Reinforced Image Segmentation) for surface classification using an urban setting.
 It creates semi-supervised classified imagery that aims to differentiate between green spaces and urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS under three comparable supervised machine learning models: Convolutional Neural Network (CNN), Random Forest (RF) and Vision Transformer (ViT).
 The model performances were evaluated using model selection and a cross-validation score.
 As an extension, an unsupervised model (K-Means Clustering) was explored without IRIS using the same Sentinel-2 data.
 Overall, this project can be a starting point to understand ways to improve surface classification ML platforms and approaches of usage, extending to a wider range of future applications.